 That’s right: We’ve put together our ultimate list of hair-dye tips.
 These brilliant hacks are going to change your color-loving life and take your hair game to the next level, guaranteed.
+Read on for what to avoid–and what to invest in–when it comes to coloring your own hair.

 1. Remove dye stains from skin.